Songkran Festival in Thailand | Water Festival | Thai New Year |

 To defeat Bali, Vishnu transformed himself into a beautiful woman named Mohini and used her charms to distract Bali while the other gods beat him.

-The victory over Bali is seen as a symbol of the triumph of good over evil.
-The Songkran festival celebrates this victory through purification rituals and water pouring, which is seen as a symbol of cleansing and renewal.
+The victory over Bali symbolizes the triumph of good over evil.
+The Songkran festival celebrates this victory through purification rituals and water pouring, symbolizing cleansing and renewal.

 Over time, the festival also became associated with changing seasons and the beginning of a new year.
 It gradually evolved into the secular celebration of spring and renewal that we see today.